nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-1.1 A civilized citizen- an advanced human resource

-Education is a cultural process that generates new knowledge by acquiring and

-disseminating existing knowledge.
-The existence and development of a civilized and

-responsible society hinge on the quality of its education.
-In Sri Lanka, the education system

-faces several crises.
-A major issue is the high dropout rate, with many students leaving

-school before completing at least 13 years of education.
-For example, in 2008, 11.3% of

-children who entered the first year left school before sitting for the GCE O/L examination

-in 2018.
-By 2020, only 64.7% of students who sat for the GCE O/L examination proceeded

-to the GCE A/L level, meaning that 35.3% of those who entered the first year did not reach

-the GCE A/L examination.
-Only 35.4% of these students passed the GCE A/L examination

-and merely 12.7% secured university entrance.
+Education is a cultural process that generates new knowledge by acquiring and disseminating existing knowledge.
+The existence and development of a civilized and responsible society hinge on the quality of its education.
+In Sri Lanka, the education system faces several crises.
+A major issue is the high dropout rate, with many students leaving school before completing at least 13 years of education.
+For example, in 2008, 11.3% of children who entered the first year left school before sitting for the GCE O/L examination in 2018.
+By 2020, only 64.7% of students who sat for the GCE O/L examination proceeded to the GCE A/L level, meaning that 35.3% of those who entered the first year did not reach the GCE A/L examination.
+Only 35.4% of these students passed the GCE A/L examination and merely 12.7% secured university entrance.

-Another significant problem is the disparity in the distribution of human and physical

-resources within the school system, which has led to a breakdown in parental trust in the

-system.
-According to the 2022 school census report, out of 10,126 schools, 1,473 (14.5%)

-have fewer than 50 students, and 5,204 schools (51.4%) have fewer than 200 students.
+Another significant problem is the disparity in the distribution of human and physical resources within the school system, which has led to a breakdown in parental trust in the system.
+According to the 2022 school census report, out of 10,126 schools, 1,473 (14.5%) have fewer than 50 students, and 5,204 schools (51.4%) have fewer than 200 students.

 This means that over half of the schools are underutilized and lack basic facilities.
 Only

-396 schools are classified as national schools, and just 2,959 schools (29%) offer GCE A/L

-subject streams.
-The high cost of education that has to be borne by parents, despite the

-policy of free education from the first year to the first degree, is another major concern.
+396 schools are classified as national schools, and just 2,959 schools (29%) offer GCE A/L subject streams.
+The high cost of education that has to be borne by parents, despite the policy of free education from the first year to the first degree, is another major concern.

-Furthermore, serious social criticism exists on the education system’s failure to produce

-quality citizens.
-While education is not solely about preparing individuals for the job

-market, it should equip citizens to fulfil social responsibilities and contribute positively to

-the national economy.
-The current mismatch between the education system and the needs

-of the main economic sectors, agriculture, industry, and service, is evident.
+Furthermore, serious social criticism exists on the education system’s failure to produce quality citizens.
+While education is not solely about preparing individuals for the job market, it should equip citizens to fulfil social responsibilities and contribute positively to the national economy.
+The current mismatch between the education system and the needs of the main economic sectors, agriculture, industry, and service, is evident.

-The NPP’s education policy aims to provide quality education that fosters a developed,

-humanistic, and responsible society.
-To achieve these goals, we will increase public

-investment in the education sector, gradually raising the allocation to education as a

-percentage of the gross domestic product up to 6%.
+The NPP’s education policy aims to provide quality education that fosters a developed, humanistic, and responsible society.
+To achieve these goals, we will increase public investment in the education sector, gradually raising the allocation to education as a percentage of the gross domestic product up to 6%.

 #### Principles